-Sanitize Devices Before Disposal
+Sanitize Devices and Media Before Disposal

 University-owned devices must be sanitized before disposal or transfer.
 That means they must be erased, overwritten, or destroyed so that data cannot be recovered using normal system functions or software data recovery utilities.

 U-M Property Disposition is responsible for the disposal, transfer, or resale of all university property, including all computers and storage media devices, designated as surplus by U-M schools, colleges, and units.
+All U-M-owned devices sent to Property Disposition must be accompanied by a certificate of sanitization/destruction, or they must use the KillDisk fingerprint option.
+Charges will apply for devices that do not use one of those methods to certify that a device was properly sanitized.
+Property Disposition will also accept devices and do the sanitization or destruction for you for a fee.

 How you sanitize or request sanitization of a device or storage media depends on the type of device/storage and who manages it.
+Types of devices or media that must be sanitized includes, but is not limited to:

 - MiWorkspace-managed devices.
 Return these to Neighborhood IT for proper sanitization and disposal.
 Contact your local support person or the ITS Service Center.